Believe it or not, there is a rule for the order of adjectives in front of a noun.

 Adjectives of origin are capitalized if they refer to a specific country (French, Egyptian) or region (Asian, African), but they are not capitalized if they refer to a general region (northern, midwestern) or to background (farm-raised).

-Exercise: His three friendly, small, heavy, round, happy, old, gray-and-white speckled farm-raised puppies met us at the gate.
+Exercise: His three friendly, small, heavy, round, happy, young, brown-and-white speckled farm-raised puppies met us at the gate.

 (Using more than one word, as in “farm-raised,” as a single adjective normally requires hyphenation of the words.)